robertwayne/cogwatch/README.md

 [here](https://docs.python.org/3/library/constants.html).
 In short, unless you run Python with the *-O* flag from your command line, **\_\_debug\_\_** will be **True**.
 If you just want to bypass this feature, pass in `debug=False` and it won't matter if the flag is enabled or not. *This is a development tool.
 You should not run it on production.*

+There is a complete example bot in the *examples/* directory that shows all the arguments.

 ### Logging
 By default the library has a logger enabled so users can get output to the console.
 You can disable this by